14wual/PyhtonControlCenter/README.md

 888P     Y888  "Y88888P" d88P     888 88888888
 ```

+<p>This script has been tested on the following operating systems: Ubuntu Xorg, Ubuntu Bspwm, Kali Gnome, Kali, Kali Bspwm, and Parrot OS Bspwm</p>

 <h2>Installation</h2>

 <p>Remember that it is very important that you install everything correctly for the proper functioning of the script</p>